Skip to main content

 Environment variables

 You can use Airflow's system-level environment variables to store connections and variables.
 This strategy is recommended when you don't have a secrets backend, but you still want to take advantage of security and RBAC features to limit access to connections and variables.
-You can configure system-level environment variables both locally and on Astro.
-For setup steps, see:

 Benefits